 A joint briefing from ASH and the Fostering Network.
 Jan.
 2016Read More

 Regular use of electronic cigarettes among children and young people in Britain is rare and is confined almost entirely to those who currently smoke or have previously smoked.
 Oct 2016.Read More

-Since the late 1990s there has been a fall in smoking among 11-15 year olds after at least two decades of little change.
-Children are more likely to smoke if their parents smoke and parents’ attitude to smoking is also an important factor.
-July 2015.Read More
+Since the late 1990s smoking among 11-15 year olds has been steadily falling after two decades of little change.
+Children are more likely to smoke if their parents smoke and parental attitude to smoking is also an important factor.
+March 2018.
+02. Young People and SmokingRead More

 ASH response to a HSCIC consultation on the Smoking Drinking & Drug use among young people survey.Read More